TRADITIONS are not to Preserve the ASHES; but to PASS on the FLAME. – Gaustav Mahler

-Family is the most important part in our life, friends, relations, society, etc so why not traditions!
-People have different views for the word – TRADITION.
+A family is the most important part of our life, friends, relations, society, etc so why not traditions!
+People have different views on the word – TRADITION.
 Some call it regressive, mandate, or forced down.
-But for me traditions are just about passing the baton to next in the LINE.
+But for me, traditions are just about passing the baton to next in the LINE.

 Traditions keep us together

 Holidays, Festivals are the times when we unite and celebrate happiness together.
 I love when we all ladies of the house come together and discuss food.
 When Dad brings gifts for everyone, without even asking the sizes and favorite colors :D. And trust me it always fit perfectly well.
-When kids get the liberty to play & enjoy freely under grandparent’s regime.
-When I transform into ‘ghar ki bahu’ (daughter in law).
-This is not regression; nor a bondage but LOVE.
-Family tradition which gives immense pleasure & sense of satisfaction.
+When kids get the liberty to play & enjoy freely under the grandparent’s regime.
+When I transform into ‘Ghar ki bahu’ (daughter in law).
+This is not a regression, nor a bondage but LOVE.
+The family tradition which gives immense pleasure & a sense of satisfaction.

-Recently we celebrated ‘Karwa-Chauth’ were Indian ladies observe a whole day fasting (no water or food) for long life of their partners.
-We had huge war of words on social media channels about this ‘ritual’.
-Gave it many names; but I am sure if you ask the ladies who observe this fast – ‘Why do you observe this fast?’
-Answer would be – ‘I like doing it!’.
-We can have our own views of looking a ritual, tradition, culture, but in the end we do what makes us happy.
+Recently we celebrated ‘Karwa-Chauth’ were Indian ladies observe a whole day fasting (no water or food) for a long life of their partners.
+We had a huge war of words on social media channels about this ‘ritual’.
+Gave it many names, but I am sure if you ask the ladies who observe this fast – ‘Why do you observe this fast?’
+The answer would be – ‘I like doing it!’.
+We can have our own views of looking at a ritual, tradition, culture, but in the end, we do what makes us happy.

 Traditions expand cultural belonging

 This I have witnessed and felt when was in an alien land away from home.
 During weekends when professional life quits; and you are on your own for 2 days – community becomes family.
-I visited few places of my tradition & cultural importance; and suddenly weekends were something – I would look up-to in entire week.
-That’s how traditions unites us.
+I visited a few places of my tradition & cultural importance, and suddenly weekends were something – I would look up-to in the entire week.
+That’s how traditions unite us.
 Be it family or Community.